SCC-Dev-256/WatchTower/README.md

 - **Connection Health**: Historical pattern analysis
 - **WebSocket Integration**: Live updates
 - **Security**: API key auth and SSL monitoring
+- **Notification System**: Multi-channel alerts via email and Telegram

+## Notification System

+### Overview

+The notification system provides real-time alerts and updates through multiple channels, including email and Telegram.
+It is designed to ensure that critical events are communicated promptly to the relevant stakeholders.

+### Features

+- **Multi-Channel Support**: Notifications can be sent via email and Telegram.
+- **Customizable Rules**: Define notification rules based on conditions and priorities.
+- **Dynamic Templates**: Use dynamic templates for personalized and context-aware messages.
+- **Error Handling**: Robust error handling ensures reliable message delivery.

+### Telegram Integration

+The system integrates with the Telegram Bot API to send notifications directly to users.
+This includes:

+- **Critical Alerts**: Immediate notifications for critical issues.
+- **Status Updates**: Regular updates on encoder status and health.
+- **Test Notifications**: Ability to test the notification system to ensure connectivity.

+### Configuration

+To configure the notification system, update the `NotificationSettings` in the database with the appropriate email and Telegram credentials.

 ## Health Monitoring System